Babayayaga/Routing_on_the_hyperbolic_plane/README.md

 (Picture of the applet)

-A use without the applet is established in the `experiments.cpp` file.
+A use without the applet is established in `experiments.cpp`.

 ## Some performance tests